Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 make ip

-This will generate a isppipeline.prj/ folder - this is the ISP IP we will use in this project.
+This generates a isppipeline.prj/ folder; this is the ISP IP you use in this project.

-In Vivado project where you have kv260_ispMipiRx_vcu_DP.xpr opened, click on Project Manager -> IP Catalog, and note the user Repository.
-This is where you should copy the ip isp_single_kv260/ to.
-It should be in $kv260-vitis/platforms/vivado/kv260_ispMipiRx_vcu_DP/ip/
+2. In Vivado project where you have kv260_ispMipiRx_vcu_DP.xpr opened, click Project Manager -> IP Catalog, and notice the user repository.
+This is where you copy the isp_single_kv260/ IP to which is located in $kv260-vitis/platforms/vivado/kv260_ispMipiRx_vcu_DP/ip/.

 cd $kv260-vitis/